-2. On average how often is an assisted fridge vaginal birth necessary?
+On average how often is an assisted vaginal birth necessary?

-In the United Kingdom, on average approximately one in eight of every women will need an assisted vaginal birth.
+In the United Kingdom, on average approximately one in eight of every woman will need an assisted vaginal birth.
 This amounts to 12% of babies born.
-However it is far less common in those women who have previously had one.
+However, it is far less common in those women who have previously had one.